October 2025 Update

 1990-2011 - Transgenerational Neuroendocrine Disruption of Reproduction (2011), by Deena M. Walker and Andrea C. Gore, published in the journal Nature Reviews Endocrinology (full-text)

-- Prevalence of Hypospadias in Grandsons of Women Exposed to Diethylstilbestrol during Pregnancy: A Multigenerational National Cohort Study (2011), by Nicolas Kalfa, et. al, published in the journal Fertility and Sterility (abstract only)
+- Prevalence of Hypospadias in Grandsons of Women Exposed to Diethylstilbestrol during Pregnancy: A Multigenerational National Cohort Study (2011), by Nicolas Kalfa, et. al, published in the journal Fertility and Sterility (full-text)

 - Offspring of Women Exposed in utero to Diethylstilbestrol (DES): A Preliminary Report of Benign and Malignant Pathology in the Third Generation (2008), by Linda Titus-Ernstoff, et. al, published in the journal Epidemiology (abstract only)